iohn2000/MaMa/docu/settings.md

 A settings file can have 1 or more different definitions for calculations.
 The definition defines certain properties like size but the actual number is randomly generated.

-A definition has name and contains 4 sections:
+A definition has a name and contains 4 sections:
  1. firstNumber
  1. secondNumber
  1. solutionCriteria